terraform-providers/terraform-provider-oraclepaas/website/docs/r/oraclepaas_database_service_instance.html.markdown

 * `glassfish_url` - The URL to use to connect to the Oracle GlassFish Server Administration Console on the service instance.

-* `hdg_prem_ip` - Data Guard Role of the on-premise instance in Oracle Hybrid Disaster Recovery configuration.

-* `hybrid_dg` - Indicates whether the service instance hosts an Oracle Hybrid Disaster Recovery configuration.

 * `identity_domain` - The identity domain housing the service instance.

-* `ip_network` - This attribute is only applicable to accounts where regions are supported.
-The three-part name of an IP network to which the service instance is added.
-For example: /Compute-identity_domain/user/object

-* `ip_reservations` - Groups one or more IP reservations in use on this service instance.
-This attribute is only applicable to accounts where regions are supported.

-* `jaas_instances_using_service` - The Oracle Java Cloud Service instances using this Database Cloud Service instance.

-* `listener_port` - The listener port for Oracle Net Services (SQL*Net) connections.

-* `num_ip_reservations` - The number of Oracle Compute Service IP reservations assigned to the service instance.

-* `num_nodes` - The number of compute nodes in the service instance.

-* `rac_database` - Indicates whether the service instance hosts an Oracle RAC database.

-* `region` - This attribute is only applicable to accounts where regions are supported.
-Location where the service instance is provisioned (only for accounts where regions are supported).

-* `sm_plugin_version` - The version of the cloud tooling service manager plugin supported by the service instance.

-* `total_shared_storage` - For service instances hosting an Oracle RAC database, the size in GB of the storage shared and accessed by the nodes of the RAC database.

 * `uri` - The Uniform Resource Identifier for the Service Instance